 (1a) Highlighting of contrasts generally overrides all other tendencies to assign deliberate, intended, voluntary (‘accentual’ ) stress to a word or syllable.

-We may define an accent (or 'accentual stress') as one consciously and voluntarily accorded by a speaker to a particular word or syllable.
-It shd be noted that a pitch movement which is a latter element of a complex tone, even if so delayed that it is effected on a subsequent word, does not constitute an accent.
+We may define an accent (or accentual stress) as one consciously and voluntarily accorded by a speaker to a particular word or syllable.
+It shd be noted that a pitch movement which is the latter element of a complex tone, if so delayed that it is effected even on a subsequent word, since not having being chosen to specifically emphasise that word, does not constitute an accent.

 (1b) The perhaps uniquely strong English-language tendency to deny even a syllable within a word (not just a word) its normal stressing in favour of another syllable not normally stressed but conveying or emphasising a contrast is in general never revealed in the written language.
 However, an extremely rare example of doing so was to be seen in the Journals of Arnold Bennett (1954 p.
 88) in which we find “I saw few signs ... of suppressed or expressed excitement...” where the writer conveys it by italicisation of a prefix.

 Other examples include: Maˈjorities and ˋminorities.
 Midday is normally /mɪd`deɪ/ but midnight /ˋmɪdnaɪt/ yet either pattern may be reversed in contrastive contexts.